Your wellbeing and support during coronavirus

 In the early days of this pandemic, the NHS postponed many routine check-ups and some non-urgent treatments.

-As things start to get back to normal now, you might find the way healthcare is delivered is still different for a while.
+As many services adjust following lockdown, you might find the way healthcare is delivered is still different for a while.
 For example, you may be asked to speak to the GP on the phone rather than go to the surgery.
 But do ask and follow up any concerns you have – it is important that you get things checked.

 3. Taking care of your mental health